mit-racecar/racecar_docker/README.md

 To use the image in the browser, navigate to [http://localhost:6080/vnc.html](http://localhost:6080/vnc.html).
 Hit the "Connect" button and you're in!

 Alternatively, you can interface with the image using any VNC client with address `localhost:5900`.

+Some operating systems (e.g. windows) don't like the `localhost` variable.
+If you can't connect you may have to type in the docker image's actual IP address.
+Find the IP address by typing `hostname -I` in the image's terminal.
+For example maybe its 18.0.0.1.
+Then use either of the links above, changing `localhost` to the correct IP.
+For example, [http://18.0.0.1:6080/vnc.html](http://18.0.0.1:6080/vnc.html).

 The visual interface has two buttons that launch a terminal and `rviz` respectively.
 By default, clicking on the terminal button when a terminal is already minimizes the window.